Seattle Theft Crime Attorney

 A person convicted of a theft crime might also have trouble securing future employment because having a criminal record can make employers doubt your integrity and trustworthiness.

-Don't allow a theft crime charge to limit your future opportunities or tarnish your reputation.
+Don't allow a theft crime charge to limit your future opportunities.
 Contact a Seattle theft crime lawyer today!

 I have worked on both sides of the criminal courtroom.